 The Dolphin Inn in Combe Martin is also a great place to enjoy some high-end pub grub, as is The Pyne Arms in East Down.
 Here, you can enjoy an award-winning Taste of the West Country menu with dishes such as Exmoor Gold-battered halloumi.
 Don’t forget to look out for the Hocking’s ice cream vans dotted around North Devon, either.
 It’s a local favourite.

 Dog-friendly North Devon: where to stay

 If you’re travelling on a budget, check in to Combe Martin Beach Holiday Park, where dogs are guaranteed a warm welcome.
 The quiet and relaxing park is ideally located for exploring North Devon, with many of the best beaches just a short drive away.
-Check out our review of the site by clicking here.

 The Bath Hotel in Lynmouth is another great option, with rooms to suit all budgets.
 This stylish Victorian hotel, overlooking the harbour, has been in the same family since the 1950s.
 Dogs are welcome in a number of rooms, which all have nautical names, as well as the bar and Galley, where breakfast is served.

 If you’d prefer to stay right on the beach, consider the luxurious Woolacombe Bay Hotel.
 Pets are allowed in both the rooms and self-catering apartments and will be given a bed, bowls and treats to enjoy during their stay.
 The hotel also has six acres of landscaped grounds to explore, as well as an excellent spa.
 Bliss!